SkylineCommunications/dataminer-docs/connector-help/connector_help/Ziggo Incident Gateway.md

 ## About

 The **Ziggo Incident Gateway** receives info that is collected by the MICA interactive automation script.
-This script makes it possible to initiate an incident without the existence of alarms.The driver will process this information and will generate a SNMP trap to the SAM System.
+This script makes it possible to initiate an incident without the existence of alarms.
+The driver will process this information and will generate a SNMP trap to the SAM System.

 ### Ranges of the driver